thoughtspot/thoughtspot.github.io/_app-integrate/data-api/calling-rest-api.md

 ---
-title: [Calling the REST API]
+title: [Calling the Data REST API]
 keywords: API,URL,calling,REST,"REST API"
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-To call the REST API, you'll specify a URL using the POST method, passing the ID numbers of the objects from which you want to obtain data.
+To call the Data REST API, you'll specify a URL using the POST method, passing the ID numbers of the objects from which you want to obtain data.

 ## Specify the pinboard or visualization example